-Because the Substation does not meet any threshold defined by MEPA which would trigger the requirement for filing an Environmental Notification Form ("ENF"), the Substation project is exempt from MEPA's review.
+Because the Substation does not meet any threshold defined by MEPA 141 which would trigger the requirement for filing an Environmental Notification Form ("ENF"), the Substation project is exempt from MEPA's review.
 Therefore, a variety of complex and extensive analyses demanded by CLF/GR and BRG are not mandatory under applicable environmental justice and LAP provisions for MEPA, MassDEP, or the Siting Board.
 Requirements attached to the filing of an EIR (such as the requirement an analysis of disproportionate adverse effects to EJ populations) do not apply to the Substation.
 See 301 CMR 11.07.
 In addition, 2021 EJ Policy provisions triggered by exceeding MEPA thresholds do not apply to the Substation.
 See 2021 EJ Policy at Sections 16, 17, 20.
-In effect, CLF/GR and BRG ask the Siting Board, MEPA and MassDEP to disregard the existence and application of unambiguous environmental impact thresholds embedded in these agencies' respective environmental justice-related review requirements.
+In effect, CLF/GR and BRG ask the Siting Board, MEPA and MassDEP to disregard the existence and application of unambiguous environmental impact thresholds baseline conditions); and analysis of project impacts to determine disproportionate adverse effect and the effects of climate change.
+301 CMR 11.01(1)(d).

+MEPA review is required when one or more review thresholds are met or exceeded and the subject matter of at least one review threshold is within MEPA jurisdiction.

+A review threshold that is met or exceeded specifies whether MEPA review shall consist of an ENF and a mandatory EIR, or an ENF and other MEPA review if the Secretary so requires.
+The thresholds are set forth in 301 CMR 11.00 embedded in these agencies' respective environmental justice-related review requirements.
 The Siting Board notes that these threshold levels of environmental impact, like others used in environmental legislation and regulation, are important tools to focus where impacts are likely to be significant, and not create universal filing requirements applicable to every project.
-For this reason, the Siting Board declines to deviate and implement standards different from these
+For this reason, the Siting Board declines to deviate from these thresholds that determine the applicability of the environmental justice-related review provisions.142

-&lt;sup>140 MEPA review is required when one or more review thresholds are met or exceeded and the subject matter of at least one review threshold is within MEPA jurisdiction.
-A review threshold that is met or exceeded specifies whether MEPA review shall consist of an ENF and a mandatory EIR, or an ENF and other MEPA review if the Secretary so requires.
-The thresholds are set forth in 301 CMR 11.00 thresholds that determine the applicability of the environmental justice-related review provisions.